Ultrametric Cluster Hierarchies: I Want 'em All!: Proofs for Sections and

 We then show that all relaxed ultrametrics can be represented as lowest-common-ancestor-trees (LCA-trees).
 These are rooted trees where every node has a value associated with it.
 The distance between two leaves in an LCA-tree is the value in their lowest common ancestor.
 Furthermore, all LCA-trees are (relaxed) ultrametrics if the values are monotonically non-decreasing along the path from any leaf to the root (Corollary \ref{cor:ultrametric_lca}).
 As a result, there is a bijective relationship between LCA-trees and ultrametrics (Theorem \ref{thm:ultrametric_equivalency}).
 We proceed by only considering ultrametrics in the LCA-tree data structure.

 We now consider the center-based clustering objectives over these LCA-trees.
+Here, a centers are placed on leaves of the tree and the point-to-center distances are given by the LCA-distances.
 For $k$-center, we will see that the well-known strategy of farthest-first traversal~\cite{Har-Peled} (which achieves a $2$-approximation in Euclidean space) is actually optimal in ultrametrics.
-The intuition here is that the farthest-first traversal's standard $2$-approximation is a direct consequence of the triangle inequality.
-Thus, the ultrametric's strong triangle inequality resolves the approximation error.
-The runtime being $\texttt{Sort}(n)$ comes from the fact that the ultrametric allows us to sort these distances quickly.
-As a result, we will solve $k$-center in an ultrametric by sorting the distances from largest to smallest and placing the corresponding centers.
+This algorithm works by placing the first center on a random leaf and then, for each subsequent center, placing it on the node which induces the highest cost.
+The intuition here is that the farthest-first traversal's standard $2$-approximation is a direct consequence of the triangle inequality, so changing this to the strong triangle inequality resolves the approximation constant.